MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/swipeview.md

 - `SwipeStarted` is fired when a swipe starts.
 The `SwipeStartedEventArgs` object that accompanies this event has a `SwipeDirection` property, of type `SwipeDirection`.
 - `SwipeChanging` is fired as the swipe moves.
 The `SwipeChangingEventArgs` object that accompanies this event has a `SwipeDirection` property, of type `SwipeDirection`, and an `Offset` property of type `double`.
 - `SwipeEnded` is fired when a swipe ends.
 The `SwipeEndedEventArgs` object that accompanies this event has a `SwipeDirection` property, of type `SwipeDirection`.
-- `CloseRequested` is fired when the context menu items are closed.
+- `CloseRequested` is fired when the swipe items are closed.

-In addition, `SwipeView` defines a `Close` method, which closes the context menu items.
+In addition, `SwipeView` defines a `Close` method, which closes the swipe items.

 ## Create a SwipeView

-A `SwipeView` has two components that must be defined: the content that the `SwipeView` wraps around, and the swipe context items.
-The swipe context items are one or more `SwipeItem` objects that are placed in one of the four `SwipeView` directional collections - `LeftItems`, `RightItems`, `TopItems`, or `BottomItems`.
+A `SwipeView` must define the content that the `SwipeView` wraps around, and the swipe items that are revealed by the swipe gesture.
+The swipe items are one or more `SwipeItem` objects that are placed in one of the four `SwipeView` directional collections - `LeftItems`, `RightItems`, `TopItems`, or `BottomItems`.

 The following example shows how to instantiate a `SwipeView` in XAML: